EdgrantHS/Cloudstack12/details/00_netplan.md

 cd /etc/netplan
 sudo chmod 600 /etc/netplan/01-netcfg.yaml
 ```
-> Since netplan configuration files may contain sensitive information, it's recommended to restrict access permission. `600` command ensures that only the root user can read and write the file, enhancing security.

 ### Netplan Explanation

 - `cd path` changes the directory to the specified path.
 - `sudo -e filename` opens the file in the default editor.
 The default should be `nano`, but we've changed it to `nvim` in the `~/.bashrc` file.
+- `600` command ensures that only the root user can read and write the file.

 ### Netplan Notes